 Alyssa began dancing at the age of five and received the bulk of her formal dance training in The Woodlands, Texas.
 She moved to Nashville to attend Belmont University & graduated in 2012 with a BBA in Music Business and a Minor in Dance.
 While Alyssa has trained in ballet, jazz, modern, and tap throughout her dance career - tap continues to be her teaching specialty.
-By day, Alyssa works at a record label in Franklin, TN and can be found going to concerts, reading, drinking coffee, or traveling in her spare time.
+By day, Alyssa works in Marketing in Franklin, TN and can be found going to concerts, reading, drinking coffee, or traveling in her spare time.

 Amie started dancing at the age of 10 and has been in love with it ever since.
 She studied at schools in and around Nashville, including School of Nashville Ballet, Franklin School of Performing Arts, and Metro Parks Dance Division.

 Amie attended the University of Utah to continue her dance training and developed a love for teaching.
 She has been sharing her faith and her passion for ballet with students in the Nashville area for the last 20 years.
 She has taught many levels of ballet, tap, and jazz and, most recently, was the Director of InMotion Dance Company, the performing company of Fellowship School of Dance.

 Amie is a homeschooling mom to two kids and lives in Antioch.